Diarrhea

 DiagnosisTop

-If no characteristic manifestations are seen and the patient’s history does not suggest a noninfectious cause (eg, drugs), assume that acute diarrhea is caused by a GI infection or food poisoning.
-If symptoms persist or worsen despite appropriate treatment and diarrhea persists for >10 days or diarrheal episodes recur frequently, consider causes of chronic diarrhea and perform appropriate workup (Figure 2).
-Also see Acute Infectious Diarrhea.
-In the case of chronic diarrhea, evaluate the appearance of stools and determine the type of diarrhea, which will be helpful in narrowing down the list of possible causes.
-The patient should remain fasting to determine the type of diarrhea.
+If no characteristic manifestations are seen and the patient’s history does not suggest any noninfectious cause (eg, drugs), acute diarrhea is likely caused by a GI infection or food poisoning (see Acute Infectious Diarrhea).
+If symptoms persist or worsen despite appropriate treatment and diarrhea is ongoing for >10 days or diarrheal episodes recur frequently, consider causes of chronic diarrhea and perform appropriate workup (Figure 2).

-Fecal osmotic gap is expressed in mOsm/L and may be either measured (stool osmolality − 2 × [Nastool + Kstool]) or estimated (290 − 2 × [Nastool + Kstool]); it is rarely used in clinical practice.
+Fecal osmotic gap is useful to distinguish between secretory and osmotic diarrhea; however, it is rarely used in clinical practice.
+It is expressed in mOsm/L and may be either measured (stool osmolality − 2 × [Nastool + Kstool]) or estimated (290 − 2 × [Nastool + Kstool]).

 1. Secretory diarrhea: Stools are typically abundant (up to several liters a day), watery, have a fecal sodium concentration >70 mmol/L and low osmotic gap (<50 mOsm/L).
 Abdominal pain is usually absent.
 Fasting does not reduce the frequency of bowel movements or stool volumes (diarrhea wakes the patient at night); exceptions include patients with a history of bowel resection and with intestinal fistulas (anatomic or functional short bowel syndrome) in whom diarrhea is exacerbated by oral or enteral nutrition.